Replace Halogen Downlights with LED Downlights – FREE Upgrade Under VEU Scheme

-- Lower light output: halogen downlights consume huge power and convert most of it (over 90%) into heat, leading to lower light output.
+- Lower light output: halogen downlights consume a huge amount of power and convert most of it (over 90%) into heat, leading to lower light output.
 This makes them highly inefficient.
-High heat emission makes them susceptible to fire hazards.
+High heat emissions make them susceptible to fire hazards.

 - Risk of fire: the heat emitted from halogen bulbs not only increases the temperature of a place but also risks of household/workplace fire.
-On the other hand, LEDs stay cool because they don’t have a filament unlike in halogen bulbs.
+On the other hand, LEDs stay cool because they don’t have a filament, unlike halogen bulbs.

-- Shorter lifespan: halogen downlights have a shorter lifespan as compared to LED downlights.
+- Shorter lifespan: Halogen downlights have a shorter lifespan when compared to LED downlights.
 Halogen downlights last 2,000 hours whereas LED downlights last up to 10 years, which means you won’t have to bother changing them for a long time.
 A thin filament inside the halogen downlights blows out quite often, thus a small lifespan.

 - Environmental impact: as mentioned above, halogen bulbs consume very high energy in comparison to LED lights.
-Plus their lifespan is shorter, this means more waste going to landfills, more bulbs being produced and more energy used in production.
+Plus their lifespan is shorter, this means more waste going to landfills, more bulbs being produced and more energy being used in production.